cozuya/secret-hitler/README.md

 ## Installation ##

 Install node.js.
-Production is on node LTS currently v6.11.0 and is recommended you to your dev vs that for now.
+Production is on node LTS currently v6.11.0 and is recommended you use that for development.

 Install mongodb, have it in your path.